director of communications

 Phi Beta Kappa, the nation's oldest academic honor society, sponsors an evening congressional reception for the winners at the Folger Shakespeare Library in the District.

-Other sponsors of the awards program are the Professional and Organizational Development Network in Higher Education, the American Association of Colleges of Nursing, the American Association of Community Colleges, the American Society for Engineering Education, the Association of Community College Trustees, the Association of Jesuit Colleges and Universities, attend.com and the Council of Independent Colleges and the National Council of University Research Administrators.
+Other sponsors of the awards program are the Professional and Organizational Development Network in Higher Education, attend.com, the American Association of Colleges of Nursing, the American Association of Community Colleges, the American Association of State Colleges and Universities, the Association of Community College Trustees, the Association of Jesuit Colleges and Universities, the Council of Independent Colleges and the National Council of University Research Administrators.

 The Carnegie Foundation for the Advancement of Teaching is committed to developing networks of ideas, individuals, and institutions to advance teaching and learning.
 We join together scholars, practitioners, and designers in new ways to solve problems of educational practice.
 Toward this end, we work to integrate the discipline of improvement science into education with the goal of building the field’s capacity to improve.